 healthcare sector

-Since GDPR entered into force, the personal data protection has become more challenging to the Healthcare sector.
-Meaning that data must be managed with more of a holistic approach.
+Since General Data Protection Regulation (GDPR) entered into force, the personal data protection has become more challenging to the Healthcare sector.
+Meaning that patient data must be managed with more of a holistic approach.
 Organizations must have certain procedures in place that can be acted upon immediately in order to meet the requirements.
-Starting with being more cautious with the personal data, knowing where it is being stored and how it is being processed.
+Starting with being more cautious with patient information, knowing where it is being stored and how it is being processed.
 This applies for both, public and private sector: hospitals and clinics, dental care, pharmacies, nursing homes, diagnostic laboratories, e-shops that sells pharmaceuticals, and every other company or organization that processes data concerning health.

 The definition of sensitive data and conditions to process it